YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 • 95-98% accuracy on clear audio

-• Supports 50+ languages with automatic detection
+• 50+ languages with auto-detection

 Cons:

-• Requires a subscription after the free trial ($9.99/month or $49.99/year)
+• Subscription after the free trial ($9.99/month or $49.99/year)

 Method 4: Other Transcription Tools

-• Otter.ai ($8.33-$20/month) - Strong for meetings, less focused on YouTube.
-You typically need to download the video first.
+• Otter.ai ($8.33-$20/month): strong for meetings, less focused on YouTube.
+Usually need to download first.

-• Rev ($1.50/minute for human transcription) - Highest accuracy available but expensive and slow (12-24 hour turnaround).
+• Rev ($1.50/minute, human): top accuracy but expensive and slow (12-24 hour turnaround).

 Comparison at a Glance